loomio/loomio_help/content/user_manual/getting_started/having_discussions/index.md

 **Inviting diverse participation**

 Remember to look out for those people who tend to be quiet.
 Don't just call them out, but consider how best to bring their perspective in, and why they might be participating or vocalizing less than others.

-## Keep discussion on Loomio

-The same topic being discussed in multiple locations at once can quickly get messy.
-If you've decided to use Loomio, but people are reverting to email, consistently remind people to move the discussion to Loomio.

-It takes time to build new habits, so be patient and consistent.
-It's helpful to take the intiative to start a Loomio thread and copy in the discussion so far, and reply to emails with the link, so people can jump straight in.

-If a topic progresses offline, update the Loomio thread with the new information, so later you have all the context in one place.

 ## Keep the title and context relevant